 Rick Franzblau is in his third year as the assistant director of Olympic sports strength & conditioning and first with baseball.
 The previous two years, he served in the capacity of assistant strength & conditioning coach.

-He is responsible for aiding the Director of Olympic Sports in the supervision of other full time coaches, graduate assistants and volunteer interns.
-Franzblau is directly responsible for the track and field, cross country, men’s and women’s golf and the diving programs.
-Prior to becoming an assistant coach, Franzblau worked as a graduate assistant at Clemson where he worked with football and Olympic sports.
+He is responsible for aiding the director of Olympic sports in the supervision of other full-time coaches, graduate assistants and volunteer interns.
+He is directly responsible for baseball as well as the track & field, cross country, men’s & women’s golf, men’s tennis and women’s diving programs.
+He also worked as a graduate assistant at Clemson with football and Olympic sports.

 At Clemson, Franzblau has worked with eight ACC championship track & field squads.
 He has also worked with eight individual NCAA champions and seven track & field Olympians.
 In 2013, he worked with Brianna Rollins, the American recordholder in 100m hurdles.